-Home improvement loans and provider-sponsored payment plans are the primary financing option for most residential HVAC replacement systems.
+Companies that issue home improvement loans, personal loans, and provider-sponsored payment plans are the primary financing option for most residential HVAC replacement systems.
 These alternatives work better for homeowners because installment contracts have a fixed end date.
 Therefore, you own the equipment outright once you make the final installment.

 Homeowners have several options to finance the purchase and installation of their HVAC systems with an installment contract.
 Installment plans feature fixed monthly payments and a defined end.
 Each alternative has unique pros and cons.
 Select the choice that suits your needs best.

-If approved, the lender will deposit money directly into your checking account.
+If approved, the finance company will deposit money directly into your checking account.
 Funding that you control gives you the freedom to shop around and choose the contractor with the best deal and service reputation.